babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template/README.md

 ## 😡 Fix!
 There is something that needs improvement
 [Create an issue](https://github.com/babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template/issues/new) or [pull request](https://github.com/babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template/pulls) and I'll try to fix.

-I'm sorry, I'm still a beginner so there are likely to be anti-patterns, bad practices, and suboptimal choices in this project.
-Thank you for bringing anything like that to my attention should you see any or fix them for me.
+I'm sorry, because of my skill level and the fragility of (the combination of) some of these tools, there are likely to be problems in this project.
+Thank you for bringing them to my attention or fixing them for me.

 ## 📄 License
 MIT